 To say Gary will be much missed doesn’t come close.
 They just don’t make men like Gary any more."

-shared by Leo McKenna, 4 days ago
+shared by Leo McKenna, 1 month ago

 "Gary was truly one-of-a-kind.
 He had the natural ability to put someone at ease, just by being in the room.
 I will miss his friendly face, his calm manner and the warmth he exuded to all.
 Your day would be lighter just by having had a conversation with Gary.
 My condolences to Treena and the children - he was an incredible person."

-shared by Amy Campbell, 4 days ago
+shared by Amy Campbell, 1 month ago

 "So sorry to hear this very sad news and our condolences to Gary's family, friends and colleagues.
 Such a nice person, good humoured, engaging to be around, positive and an inspiration to all, he will be really missed."

-shared by Stuart Shaw, 4 days ago
+shared by Stuart Shaw, 1 month ago

 "I have never worked in the same team as Gary but worked alongside him; first as deputies and then as Directors of Finance.
 When I first became a director myself I asked Gary to be my “buddy”.
 He was the one person I knew I could ask the daft questions and he wouldn’t judge.
 And he always checked in with me if he thought I was struggling or quieter than normal.